DevExpress/devextreme-documentation/concepts/50 React Components/40 Component Configuration Syntax/55 Markup Customization/0 Markup Customization.md

 *'Component'* properties use React components to specify templates.
 A DevExpress control renders those templates to the virtual DOM.
 Since a template is a component, it can have its internal state and use hooks inside (which is not possible with rendering functions).
 The following article contains an example: [Using a Custom Component](/Documentation/Guide/React_Components/Component_Configuration_Syntax/#Markup_Customization/Using_a_Custom_Component).

 In some cases, you need to use the *'Template'* properties instead.
-Refer to the following article to learn more: [Using the Template Component](/Documentation/Guide/React_Components/Component_Configuration_Syntax/#Markup_Customization/Using_the_Template_Component).
+Refer to the following article for more information: [Using the Template Component](/Documentation/Guide/React_Components/Component_Configuration_Syntax/#Markup_Customization/Using_the_Template_Component).